cjnevin/Papyrus/README.md

 Incomplete Scrabble game written in Swift 2.0 on top of SceneKit.

-This game handles all single player and *some* AI logic (calculates moves, submits them) so far, note that it is all running on the main thread currently while I try to figure out the best approach to parallelise the logic.
+This game handles all single player and *some* AI logic (calculates moves, submits them).

 Currently a new game will begin with a human player and an AI opponent, this opponent will almost certainly beat you as it currently chooses the highest possible score.

-There is some word needed in the UI as up until recently it's been mostly unit tested.

 AI still needs:
 - Filter blank tiles?
 (Algorithm takes too long to determine possible words.)